mjtooley/bitag2.0/Network-Performance-Metrics.md

 COVID-19, which have made it even more critical to have an accurate technical understanding of how the Internet is performing.
 Comparing the results of different performance measurement tools is challenging, for several reasons.

-1. The technical methods for performing the measurements can vary.
-2. The methods for post-processing the measurements to produce statistics can also vary.
+One of these reasons is the methods for post-processing the measurements to produce statistics can vary, significantly, particularly how individual measurements are aggregated and summarized.

-This paper described and explains frequently used Internet speed test metrics and makes specific technical recommendations for standardized measurement methods and corresponding metrics to enable better general understanding of speed test data, as well as meaningful comparisons of measurements and metrics across different tools and datasets.
+This paper describes and explains frequently used Internet speed test metrics and makes specific technical recommendations for standardized measurement metrics to enable better general understanding of speed test data, as well as meaningful comparisons of measurements and metrics across different tools, datasets, and reports.

 OUT of Scope: Assessment of different speed testing tools & recommendations on the best speed testing techniques.